portenacode/portena/src/content/blog/prototyping.md

 ---
-author: Nishant
+author: Nishant Iyer
-pubDatetime: 2023-04-23T00:00:00Z
+pubDatetime: 2023-04-3T15:22:00Z
-title: Portena
+title: prototyping portena with what I have at home
-postSlug: portena
+postSlug: prototyping-portena-with-what-i-have
 featured: true
 draft: false
 tags:
   - docs
 ogImage: ""
-description:
+description: Overview
-  Prototyping Portena with what I have.
 ---

 I thought quite a lot about prototyping and creating a mini version of Portena and chose ESP32 as the microcontroller.